Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Introduction

+In fact, the Skyrme-Hartree-Fock (SHF) model\cite{shfori, shfori2}, used along with density functional theory, is one of the most efficient and widely used models to study the bulk properties of nuclei all over the nuclear chart \cite{shfori,SHF20191,SHF20193}.
 As the contribution of the wave function provided by the mean-field Slater determinant describing nuclear ground states does not exceed 70\%, typically, it is necessary to use models beyond mean-field to account more realistically for the effect of many-body interactions in nuclear wave functions \cite{SM2005}.
+The aim of this article is then to accurately simulate experimental situations with the SHF and SM approaches, in order to identify the main effects of inter-nucleon correlations on $\pi$ yields.
 In order to include the main effects of inter-nucleon correlations, while dealing with a numerically tractable model, we chose to use the core + valence nucleons shell model (SM) approach \cite{SM2005,SM20052,SM20053,SM20054}.
-The aim of this article is then to accurately simulate experimental situations with the SHF and SM approaches, in order to identify the main effects of inter-nucleon correlations on pion yields.
-Indeed, the SHF and SM approaches are typically used to theoretically calculate different types of physical observables.
-Bulk properties of nuclei, such as binding and Coulomb energies, mass root-mean-square (RMS) radii, neutron skins, are properly reproduced by SHF \cite{shfcoul, shfrms, shfnskin}.
-Using the modified Fermi distributions \cite{SMdensity,density1,density2}, radial density distributions consistent with experimental data can also be obtained \cite{shfdensityexp}.
-Conversely, nuclear energy spectra, electromagnetic transitions, quadrupole moments and photo-nuclear reaction cross sections, i.e.~observables depending on the detailed structure wave function, can be obtained with SM by using a properly devised effective interaction\cite{SM2005}.
-However, no attempt has been made to apply the density distribution of nucleons using wave functions derived from SM to initialize transport model parameters in HIC in the context of pion production.
-Hence, in this work, both SHF and SM approaches will be used to evaluate nucleon densities, which are then adopted in the IBUU model to calculate $\pi^{-}$ and $\pi^{+}$ meson yields in HIC.
+Both SHF and SM approaches will be used to evaluate nucleon densities, which are then adopted in the IBUU model to calculate $\pi$ yields in HIC.
 We will consider nuclei of $sd$-shell, bearing $A=30-40$ nucleons.
-Indeed, SHF can be reliably used in these nuclei due to their sizable number of nucleons, on the one hand, while SM leads to tractable shell model spaces in the considered region of nuclear chart, on the other hand.
-The Hamiltonians used consist of the SkM$^*$ interaction in SHF, which is widely applied for finite nuclei and nuclear matter \cite{SHF20194,skm*}, while the USDB interaction will be considered as SM interaction (which one will denote as USDB-SM), as it has proved to properly describe the properties of nuclei of the $sd$ shell \cite{USDB}.
-However, as there are no experimental data available in this region of the nuclear chart, we will only compare the theoretical results obtained with SHF and SM approaches.
+Indeed, SHF can be reliably used in these nuclei due to their sizable number of nucleons, while SM leads to tractable shell model spaces in the considered region of nuclear chart.
+The Hamiltonians used consist of the SkM$^*$ interaction in SHF\cite{SHF20194,skm*}, while the USDB interaction will be considered as SM interaction (which one will denote as USDB-SM), as it has proved to properly describe the properties of nuclei of the $sd$-shell\cite{USDB}.